Daksha10/CustomerVoice/README.md

 # 📝 CustomerVoice : Customer Feedback Analysis System

-My code for Survey Sparrow Hackathon
+- My code for Survey Sparrow Hackathon.
 An AI-powered system that processes customer feedback to extract emotions, identify topics, and compute an overall sentiment score (**Adorescore**).
 This helps businesses gain insights into customer sentiment and take data-driven actions to improve their services.

 ## 🚀 Features